Borel asymptotic dimension and hyperfinite equivalence relations: Topological dynamics and C* -algebras

 In the realm of topological dynamics, the appropriate analog of asymptotic dimension is the notion of dynamic asymptotic dimension as defined by Guentner, Willet, and Yu in \cite{GWY17}.
 Specifically, for a discrete group $G$ acting continuously on a locally compact Hausdorff space $X$, the \emph{dynamic asymptotic dimension} is $d$ if $d \in \N$ is least with the property that for any compact set $K \subseteq X$ and finite set $B \subseteq G$ there are open sets $U_0, \ldots, U_d$ that cover $K$ such that for every $i$ the set $T^{U_i}_B$ is finite, where $g \in T^{U_i}_B$ if and only if there are $x \in U_i$, $m \geq 1$, and $b_1, \ldots, b_m \in B \cup B^{-1}$ with $g = b_m b_{m-1} \cdots b_1$ and $b_k b_{k-1} \cdots b_1 \cdot x \in U_i$ for every $1 \leq k \leq m$.
 When no such $d$ exists the dynamic asymptotic dimension is defined to be $\infty$.
 When the action is free (as we will always assume), one can instead simply require that $\walkeq{U_i}{B}$ be uniformly finite for every $i$.

-For our purposes, we will consider $0$-dimensional spaces and will want the stronger property that the sets $U_0, \ldots, U_d$ are clopen and cover all of $X$ rather than a given compact subset of $X$.
-We first make the easy observation that this stronger condition is automatic when $X$ itself is compact.
+For our purposes, we will consider free continuous actions on $0$-dimensional spaces and will want the stronger property that the sets $U_0, \ldots, U_d$ are clopen and cover all of $X$ rather than a given compact subset of $X$.
+We call the least such $d$ with this property the \emph{strong dynamic asymptotic dimension} of the action (this terminology is introduced solely for purposes of convenience for the remainder of this section).
+It is immediate from the definitions that for a free continuous action on a $0$-dimensional locally compact Hausdorff space the strong dynamic asymptotic dimension is greater than or equal to the dynamic asymptotic dimension.
+We first make the easy observation that these concepts coincide when $X$ is additionally compact.